Is your retirement account acting like a YoYo?

 Gain or Retain.

-Gain or Retain reality is an actual investment option available to you and others.
+Gain or Retain in reality is an actual investment option available to you and others.
 How would you like to have the option of only gaining and never losing money?
-It’s not every day that you find the opportunity for potential growth with actual safety in the same financial vehicle
+It’s not every day that you find the opportunity for potential growth with actual safety in the same financial vehicle.

-Generally investors are provided one of two choices, either they give up the security in exchange for a greater potential for growth or they accept less growth in exchange for a higher level of safety.
+Generally, investors are provided one of two choices, either they give up the security in exchange for a more significant potential for growth or they accept less growth in exchange for a higher level of safety.

-Thanks to an innovation in the insurance industry, you can have the potential high returns tied to the stock market and the security of a guarantee, the gain in returns with an annuity product are called Fixed Indexed Annuities.
+Thanks to innovation in the insurance industry, you can have potentially high returns tied to the stock market and the security of a guarantee, the gain in returns with an annuity product is called Fixed Indexed Annuities.
 (FIA)

 Gain or Retain!

 Insurance companies offer a broad range of products in this category and do not charge any fees.
 Instead, they limit the gross yield available to you.
-In this scenario, let’s pretend the actual returns of a stock index for a year was 8% but the annuity had a cap of 4%, your return would be 4% and no fee would be subtracted.
+In this scenario, let’s pretend the actual returns of a stock index for a year were 8%, but the annuity had a cap of 4%, your return would be 4%, and no fee would be subtracted.
 Once again, if the market fell, you do not participate.
 You trade a portion of your yield for the promise of no exposure to market risk.

 A dynamic feature found in Fixed Indexed Annuities is the annual Guarantee Reset.
-This means that each year, whatever gain you have enjoyed by the anniversary of the annuity is now fully locked in and becomes part of the guaranteed portion of your account. .
-Assuming a deposit of $100,000 grows to $104,000 at the end of the first year that is now your guaranteed minimum.
-Your funds can never be less that the annual reset guarantee.
+Each year, whatever gain you have enjoyed by the anniversary of the annuity is now fully locked in and becomes part of the guaranteed portion of your account.
+Assuming a deposit of $100,000 grows to $104,000 at the end of the first year, that is now your guaranteed minimum.
+Your funds can never be less than the annual reset guarantee.